WarotAsawa/code-quest/readme.md

-# Code Quest!
+# CodeQuest!

 ![codewhisperer](./img/cover.png)

-Welcome adventurers to the Code Quest !
+Welcome adventurers to the CodeQuest !
 You are an adventurer going on the quest to find some treasure and help some folks.
 The quest is quite challenging, but you got a companion named CodeWhisperer.
 You can use CodeWhisperer to help you conquest all the challenges coming ahead.
 You only have a weapons listed as below for your quest.

 - **Tool:** Visual Studio Code
 - **Companion:** CodeWhisperer

 You will be on quest, solving problems using AWS services.
-There are totol of 5 quests listed as below.
+There are total of 5 quests listed as below.
 The quest is not in sequential order, so you can do any one first.

 - Quest 1: Shine bright like a diamond!
-- Quest 2: Bomb defuser
+- Quest 2: Bomb diffuser
 - Quest 3: How old is Mr. Shiba?
 - Quest 4: Translate alien's message
 - Quest 5: Hello World!